 - For the Winter list, the trimester is September 1 through December 31.
 For the Spring list, the trimester is the January 1 through April 30.
 For the Fall List, the trimester is May 1 through August 31.
 Lists are published within two weeks of the close of the trimester.

 - The player must be an Oregon-based scholastic chess player aged 5-18, who attended school (or was schooled at home) full time in Oregon during the trimester (rising kindergartners who play during the summer are included, as are seniors who graduate in the summer covered by the Fall list).
+A player must have played a rated (USCF or NWSRS) game during the relevant period.

 Secrets of Making the List